iddryg/SCSeqFxs/README.md

 Saves the plots in a subdirectory of your current working directory.
 Makes violin plots, feature plots, and violin plots split by condition. (same as plot_markers() above)

+## doPseudotime(datset, objname)
+Performs pseudotime analysis using Monocle3.
+Requires user input to choose the starting point for pseudotime.
+Outputs plots showing trajectories on the UMAP.

+## doGSEA(datset, objname)
+Finds differentially expressed genes between conditions and performs GSEA on a seurat object.
+This function is used by FindMarkersByConditionEachCluster()

+## doAnalysis(dataset, objname)
+Runs several of the above functions to streamline a general single cell analysis.
+- doPseudotime
+- FindmarkersByConditionEachCluster (DE gene analysis and GSEA by condition for each cluster)
+- doGSEA (DE gene analysis and GSEA for the entire dataset together)
+- plot_huang2021
+- plot_FilioDCMarkers
+- plot_TaylorCD8Markers
+- plot_Rgs_Grk_Markers
+- plot_EgressMarkers